graezykev/mono-repo/README.md

 ##### Other assistant Colors

-If you look at Apple's website, their are many other less used colors such as red, green etc., they can be added to the secondary, tertiary or quartus colors.
+If you look at Apple's website, their are many other less used colors such as `red`, `green` etc., they can be added to the secondary, tertiary or quartus colors.

 ![apple input](apple-input.png)